trych/kirby-field-composer/README.md

 - **`$split`:** Pattern to split string value, `null` for auto-detect, `false` to force array handling (non-array fields will be treated as single item)
 - **`$join`:** String to join list items.
 Defaults to `, ` or the user-defined `listJoinSeparator` option
 - **`$conjunction`:** Optional conjunction text or callback before last item.
-Defaults to the no conjunction or the user-configured `listConjunction` option
+Defaults to no conjunction or the user-configured `listConjunction` option
 - **`$serial`:** Whether to use serial (Oxford) comma before conjunction.
 Defaults to `false`
 - **`$each`:** Optional callback to process each item
 - **`$all`:** Optional callback to process the entire list array right before formatting it to a list